ewhicher/boomer/content/collections/pages/what.md

         text: 'Good Conversations'
       -
         type: text
-        text: '.
-These conversations are designed to offer charities a collaborative and cost effective opportunity to deeply engage with a key audience, while answering strategic questions and providing a forum to co-create actionable outputs that will have an impact across an organisation.The hybrid programme centred around an ‘always-on’ 3-month online co-creation community, with 100 carefully selected Zoomer participants, enriched by an immersive offline Inspiration Safari.'
+        text: ".
+These conversations are designed to offer charities a collaborative and cost effective opportunity to deeply engage with a key audience, while answering strategic questions and providing a forum to co-create actionable outputs that will have an impact across an organisation.The hybrid programme centred around an ‘always-on’ 3-month online co-creation community, with 50 carefully selected Boomer Women participants, enriched by immersive offline 'Fireside Chats'."
   -
     type: paragraph
   -
+    type: heading
+    attrs:
+      level: 2
+    content:
+      -
+        type: text
+        text: '(HENRY TO PLEASE UPDATE BELOW BLURB AND ASSOCIATED MATERIALS)' -
     type: heading
     attrs: